IonicaBizau/internet-connection/README.md

 ./start.sh 2
 ```

-First paramter is the interval in seconds of the timer.
+First parameter is the interval in seconds of the timer.

 ## Utility